persistenceOne/comdexCrust/README.md

 ### Gas and Fees

 > WARNING
-On commit-blockchain mainnet, the accepted denom is steak
+On commit-blockchain mainnet, the accepted denom is `commit`

 ```
 fees = ceil(gas * gasPrices)